mcpython4-coding/core/README.md

 How to setup?
 -----------------------------------------------------------------------------------------------------
-Download any python 3.x version (x>=4) & install it.
+Download any python 3.x version (x>=4) & Install it.

-Download these project, unzip it, open a console in its directory and type:
+Download this project, unzip it, open a console in its directory and type:

 ```shell script
 pip install -r requirements.txt